Justin Hancock

 Justin David Hancock (born October 28, 1990) is an American baseball coach and former pitcher, who is the current pitching coach of the Indiana State Syacamores.
 He played in Major League Baseball (MLB) for the Chicago Cubs and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

 Playing career

 Amateur career

-Before playing professionally, Hancock attended Tinora High School in Defiance, Ohio.
+Before playing professionally, Hancock attended Defiance High School in Defiance, Ohio.
 He then attended Lincoln Trail College, where he was named All-Great Rivers Athletic Conference in 2011.
 His fastball has been clocked at 100 mph.

 San Diego Padres

 The San Diego Padres drafted Hancock in the ninth round, with the 293rd overall selection, of the 2011 Major League Baseball draft, and he signed for a bonus of $100,000.
 After going 0–3 with a 7.09 earned run average (ERA) in 11 games during his first pro campaign, Hancock posted a 3.30 ERA with 89 strikeouts in 28 games (16 starts) between the Low-A Eugene Emeralds and Single-A Fort Wayne TinCaps in 2012.

 In 2013, Hancock was 8–8 with a 3.38 ERA and 83 strikeouts in 26 starts split between Fort Wayne and the High-A Lake Elsinore Storm.
 While with Fort Wayne, he went 5–1 with a 1.73 and 44 strikeouts.
 In 2014, Hancock went 3–2 with a 3.92 ERA and 41 strikeouts in 15 games (14 starts) for the rookie-level Arizona League Padres and Double-A San Antonio Missions.
 He was sent to pitch in the Arizona Fall League following the 2014 campaign.